cosmos72/gomacro/README.md

 Go source code from some kind of description - usually an interface specifications as WSDL, XSD, JSON...

+Such specification may be written in Go, for example when creating JSON marshallers/unmarshallers from Go structs, or in some other language, for example when creating Go structs from JSON sample data.

-Typically such specification is **NOT** written in Go, and typically a variety of external tools are needed to convert it to Go source code.
+In both cases, a variety of external programs are needed to generate Go source code: such programs need to be installed separately from the code being generated and compiled.

 Also, Go is currently lacking generics (read: C++-like templates) because of the rationale "we do not yet know how to do them right,